HerrCai0907/HerrCai0907/README.md

 ## About me

-- I am an Automotive Software Development Engineer in China 🇨🇳.
+- I am an Compiler Development in China 🇨🇳.
 - I use C++ / TypeScript / Rust as my major development languages.
 - I am interested in runtime, compiler and language tooling related development.